mahulchak/svmu/README.md

 	awk '{print $1" "$2"-"$3}' all_chrom.tsv|sort -k1,1 -k2,2n -u > blast.query.list
  ```

- TIP: If you wish to save on computation time, you can run bedtools merge on the "all_chrom.tsv" to merge overlapping coordinates before you create the blast query list..
+ TIP: If you wish to save on computation time, you can run bedtools merge (e.g. bedtools merge -d -100) on the "all_chrom.tsv" to merge overlapping coordinates before you create the blast query list.

 9. Obtain the sequences corresponding to these reference coordinates using BLAST.
 Please see the BLAST manual to create a local BLAST database for your genome assemblies.